akash1309/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
-Artificial Neural Network from basic to advanced using PyTorch
+Artificial Neural Network from basic to advanced using PyTorch and using Colab Gpu